zylon-ai/private-gpt/README.md

 ## Translation

 To enable work with other language recommended:
 1. Setup `EMBEDDINGS_MODEL_NAME=sentence-transformers/paraphrase-multilingual-mpnet-base-v2` in .env and rerun the ingest.py.
 This allow you to get semantic vectors not only for En language, but more others.
 (Or use even another embedding)
+2. Install additional requirements `pip install -r requirements-translate.txt`
-2. Setup translation in .env file
+3. Setup translation in .env file

 Params:
 ```python